-You can also use popups to relay information to your visitors about potential bugs and errors and deliver notifications as well.
-Simply design your popups around the information you want to deliver and time them for whenever users enter your website or trigger them based on certain events, and the popups will do the rest.
+You can also use popups to relay information to your visitors about potential bugs or errors and deliver notifications as well.
+Simply design your popups around the information you want to deliver and time them for whenever users enter your website or trigger them based on certain events.

 At this point, we’re not aliens to the fact that popups hold a bad reputation.
 This is why they create a holo perception amongst the visitors where they automatically consider the popup bad as soon as they see it before even considering the value it may add.

 - They are not safe from ad blockers